Forest Elf or Fairy Costume

 I originally wanted to use bark for her costume somewhere which I had collected in abundance but she was so frustrated with her tight shirt that I skipped that idea.
 Remember she grew up with sensory issues (you can catch up on her journey HERE) and tight clothing still bothers her sometimes although things have gotten much much better.

-Here is my movie about how I applied the makeup that you can see in the below photos: It’s not difficult at all.
+Here is my video about how I applied the makeup that you can see in the below photos.
+It’s not difficult at all.
+If it doesn’t load then you can watch it on my YouTube channel instead.

 And now we are ready to share a ton of photos with you which is always our favorite part.
 She was complaining along the way through.
 I’m not going to lie 🙂